RockstarLang/rockstar/spec.md

 Rock the array (the array is now [])
 ```

-To push an element onto the front of an array:
+To push an element onto the end of an array:

 ```
 Rock the array with the element
 ```

-This supports list expressions, so you can push multiple elements onto the front of an array:
+This supports list expressions, so you can push multiple elements onto the end of an array:

 ```
 Rock ints with 1, 2, 3 (ints is now [1, 2, 3])